COVID-19 or Influenza - How to Tell

 - Getting your annual flu shot is the best way to protect your family from flu.

-- This year is more important than ever.
+- These next few years are more important than ever.
 Reason: getting COVID-19 while you also have the flu or are recovering from it may increase the chances of getting severe complications.

 - Flu vaccines are strongly advised for all children greater than 6 months of age (AAP).

-- All adults should get a flu shot, not just those at higher risk for complications.
+- All adults and children should get a flu shot, not just those at higher risk for complications.

 - Most often, the flu shot prevents getting any flu infection.
 If the vaccine does not cover a new flu virus and you get it, the shot still helps to reduce your symptoms.